 Supporting the drive for a better global industry

-IRU has seven expert Commissions, advisory groups which help develop policies, best practice and programmes in key areas:
+IRU has expert Commissions, advisory groups which help develop policies, best practice and programmes in key areas: customs affairs, road safety, social affairs, services, technical affairs.

 Helping the road transport industry get ready today for the challenges of tomorrow